DeSciL/MiniSvo/README.md

 1. Install latest version of nodegame: http://nodegame.org/
 2. Clone into /games/ directory

+#### Note 1:
+- As of now, the game will only work properly when the default ultimatum game exists in the gamefolder as well
+- If ultimatum is not present, css will be off
+- To be fixed soon

 #### Note:
 You need to have latest nodegame version installed (updated March 9th 2016) If you have an older version installed, follow these steps: